CoderSid063/Social-Media/social-media/README.md

-# This is a Social Media App .
+# This is a Social Media Website Created using React + Vite.